is-a-dev/register/TERMS_OF_SERVICE.md

 - **"Content"** refers to any website, files, media, software, text, or other material hosted or served using a subdomain.

 ## 1. Acceptance of Terms
 By accessing or using is-a.dev, you acknowledge that you have read, understood, and agree to be bound by these Terms.
-If you do not agree, you may not use is-a.dev.
+If you do not agree, you cannot use the is-a.dev service.

 ## 2. Eligibility
 To use is-a.dev, you must: